Modern Art Notes Podcast: John Akomfrah

 — Trevor Schoonmaker, Chief Curator and Patsy R. and Raymond D. Nasher Curator of Contemporary Art at the Nasher Museum, and Artistic Director of Prospect.4.

 Excerpted from Prospect.4: The Lotus in Spite of the Swamp, the catalogue edited by Schoonmaker to accompany Prospect.4, the citywide triennial in New Orleans, on view from November 18, 2017, through February 25, 2018.
-This work premiered at the Ogden Museum of Southern Art in New Orleans, as part of Prospect.4.
+This work premiered at the Ogden Museum of Southern Art in New Orleans, as part of Prospect.4 and is now part of the Nasher Museum’s collection.

-John Akomfrah’s participation was made possible in part by Nancy A. Nasher and David J. Haemisegger and the Via Art Foundation, with additional support from the Nasher Museum of Art at Duke University, the New Orleans Jazz & Heritage Foundation and Smoking Dogs Films.
+Precarity was originally commissioned for the 2017 New Orleans Triennial, Prospect.4: The Lotus in Spite of the Swamp, curated by Schoonmaker.
+Its presentation was made possible by Nancy A. Nasher and David J. Haemisegger and the VIA Art Fund, with additional support from the Nasher Museum of Art at Duke University, the New Orleans Jazz & Heritage Foundation, and Smoking Dogs Films.